bonyuta0204/ecs-log-viewer/README.md

 ### Options

-- `--profile, -p`: AWS profile to use (can also be set via AWS_PROFILE environment variable)
+- `--profile, -p`: AWS profile name to use for authentication (can also be set via AWS_PROFILE environment variable)
-- `--region, -r`: AWS region to use (can also be set via AWS_REGION environment variable)
+- `--region, -r`: AWS region where your ECS clusters are located (can also be set via AWS_REGION environment variable)
-- `--duration, -d`: Duration to fetch logs for (e.g., 24h, 1h, 30m) (default: 24h)
+- `--duration, -d`: Time range to fetch logs from (e.g., 24h, 1h, 30m).
+Defaults to last 24 hours
-- `--filter, -f`: String pattern to filter log messages
+- `--filter, -f`: Filter pattern to search for in log messages
-- `--web`: Start in web mode, launching a web interface instead of CLI
+- `--fields`: Comma-separated list of log fields to display (e.g., @message,@timestamp).
+Default: @message
+- `--web, -w`: Open logs in AWS CloudWatch Console instead of viewing in terminal

 ### Example